relloyd/halfpipe/README.md

 | Postgres                 | r      | r          | r        | r   | r
 | S3                       | -      | -          | -        | -   | Y

+Some other items on the roadmap are:

+* Oracle Change Data Capture (CDC) support using [OpenLogReplicator](https://github.com/bersler/OpenLogReplicator)
+* PostgreSQL connectivity
+* AWS Marketplace, AMIs for easy deployment
+* Kafka and Kinesis streaming input/outputs
+* A user interface to manage the `hp serve` micro-service
+* Cluster-aware micro-service
+* Support for Snowflake in Azure and GCP

+Please [get in touch](#want-to-know-more-or-have-a-feature-request) if any of these stand out as being important to you.

 ## Notes